 - Then pour the Low Carb Mexican Chicken Mixture over that layer of crushed chips and then spread it out evenly.

-- To finish the casserole top with the remaining half of the chips all over the top of the casserole and place it into a preheated 350 degree oven.
+- To finish the casserole top with the remaining half of the chips all over the top of the casserole and place it into a preheated 350-degree Fahrenheit oven.

 - Bake for 30 minutes then remove from the oven and let it sit and cool for 5-7 minutes before serving.